 Managed Elasticsearch – What does Elastic provide?

-In this blog we will be covering what Elastic’s managed service covers and what it doesn’t.
+In this blog we will be covering what Elastic’s managed service covers, and what is not included.
 If you’re wondering whether to run self-hosted or look for a different solution, you can read about different hosting considerations in this blog.

 What does Elastic cover?

-Elastic ECK or Elastic Cloud offer a convenient way to manage your Elasticsearch infrastructure.
+Elastic ECK (for self-managed) and Elastic Cloud (the managed service) offer a convenient way to manage your Elasticsearch infrastructure.
 In addition, you get access to features on top of the managed service that can be used for specific use cases.